drvinceknight/pfm/book/tools-for-mathematics/04-matrices/why/main.md

 # Further information

-## Why are we not commenting our code?
+## Why does this book not discuss commenting of code?

 In Python it is possible to write statements that are ignored using the `#` symbol.
 This creates something called a "comment".
 For example: